tlwilliams895/gis-devops/src/configurations/spring-elasticsearch/index.rst

 We are looking for the ``"number"`` to be "6.5.4".

-If you don't have that version of Elasticsearch, or you don't have a docker container for Elasticsearch checkout the `Docker Elasticsearch Installation <../../installations/docker-elasticsearch/>`_ article.
+If you don't have that version of Elasticsearch, or you don't have a docker container for Elasticsearch checkout the :ref:`docker-elasticsearch` article.

 You will also need to take note of ``"cluter_name"``.
 Spring data will need the cluster name later.
 The default is ``"cluster_name": "elasticsearch"``, but yours may be named something else.